Illumina/hap.py/doc/happy.md

 subdirectory of `/tmp`.
 This can be customised (e.g. when fast local storage is available).

-## Restricting to Subsets of the Genome / Input
+## Restricting to subsets of the genome

 ```
   --location LOCATIONS, -l LOCATIONS